Photo from Unsplash

 Evening

 Reader, beware of evening temptations.
-Be not secure.
-The sun is down but sin is up.
-We need a watchman for the night— as well as a guardian for the day.
-O blessed Spirit, keep us from all evil this night.
+Don’t be too comfortable just because the sun has set—sin is still active.
+We need a watchman for the night, just as we need one for the day.
+O Holy Spirit, keep us from all evil tonight.
 Amen.